Why Diversity Matters

 Overall Diversity is Above Average

-The total diversity grade is created by adding up results of ethnic, geographic, age and gender diversity.
+The total diversity grade is created by adding up results of racial, geographic, age and gender diversity.

 Ethnically-diverse colleges offer students the ability to study and learn from undergraduates from racial and ethnic groups that are different from their own.

-If available, the chart below will display ethnic diversity among the undergraduate students at Eastern Michigan.
+If available, the chart below will display racial diversity among the undergraduate students at Eastern Michigan.

-Eastern Michigan ranks above average in ethnic diversity.
+Eastern Michigan ranks above average in racial representation.

 Male to Female Balance is On Par With National Averages